mmagnus/RNA-Puzzles-Standardized-Submissions/rp07/readme.md

 Manual manipulations:

-- Ding.. long list of atoms at the beggning
+- Ding.. long list of atoms at the beginning

 Problem with `7_Das_7_rpr.pdb`